 - Individual contributions from our parents, alumni, and through fundraising.

 If families are not eligible for Department of Human Services (DHS) funding, Fruit & Flower will offer up to a 30% discount to qualified families.
 Because of limited funding, we are unable to fund all requests for assistance.

 Applicants are first expected to apply for DHS child care funding.
 If approved, DHS will determine the state funding, and the amount that the family is required to pay.
 Fruit & Flower will honor DHS decisions.

 Scholarships are granted in compliance with the Fruit & Flower scholarship policy.
 Scholarships are granted at the beginning of January and July of each year.
 The scholarship committee will review and approve applications for scholarships.
-Interested parties are required to apply by completing an Application for Financial Assistance.
+Interested parties are required to apply by completing a Financial assistance form.

 The Kathy Raifsnyder Endowed Scholarship Fund was established in honor of a beloved Fruit & Flower teacher who worked at the Center for 19 years and passed away in 2012.
 The fund provides annual support for a designated “Kathy’s baby,” with stories and updates about the child to be shared with Kathy’s immediate family.
 Scholarships from the Kathy Raifsnyder Endowed Scholarship Fund are awarded in compliance with the Fruit & Flower scholarship policy.

-Interested parties are required to apply by completing an Application for Financial Assistance.
+Interested parties are required to apply by completing a Financial assistance form.